ricgir/APT-Detection/sih_elk/docs/rules_created/phishing.md

 ## Rule Derivation from Log Analysis

-The logic for this rule is based on identifying anomalous parent-child process relationships.
+The logic for this rule is based on identifying anomalous **parent-child process relationships**.
 Benign usage of Microsoft Office almost never involves the direct creation of a script interpreter.

 ### **1. Defining the Behavior**:

-The core of the attack is an Office application executing malicious code.
-In system process logs, this action is recorded as the Office process (e.g., winword.exe) starting a new, separate process, such as powershell.exe.
-The Office application is the parent, and the script interpreter is the child.
+The core of the attack is an application executing malicious code.
+In system process logs, this is recorded as the application process (e.g., `winword.exe` or `soffice.bin`) starting a new, separate process, such as `powershell.exe` or `bash`.
+The application is the parent, and the script interpreter is the child.

 ### **2. Translating Behavior to Log Fields**:

-This relationship is directly observable in log data:
+- This relationship is directly observable in log data:

-The parent process is identified by the process.parent.name field.
+- The parent process is identified by the `process.parent.name` field.

-The child process is identified by the process.name field.
+- The child process is identified by the `process.name` field.

 ### **3. Constructing the Rule**: